Cupolas of Capitalism

 Beaux Arts style New State Capitol Building (Legislative Building)

 .
 Features a central circular drum tower with dome and cupola.
 287 feet tall.
-More info offsite with this official site offering general building information and a picture tour.
+More info offsite with this official site offering general building information and virtual tours.
 The Washington State Legislature site offers a fun Capitol Campus Trivia Game, rewarding correct answers with handsome images of the capitol building.
-More images may be found in the University of Washington Library's Digital Collection.
-The SRG Partnership website offers photos and a brief project description.
+HistoryLink features a construction history with several period photos.
+More historic images may be found in the Universityof Washington Library's Digital Collection.
+Mary Ann Sullivan has made a building description and photo gallery available via her Digital Imaging Project.
+A few photos and a short description of the 2001-04 project appear on the SRG Partnership website.

-2004-05, Dome and cupola restoration, structural repairs, and other building renovations.
-Reversed a 1980's remodel that had regilded the entire dome, and restored the dome's original partially gilded appearance / Swanke Hayden Connell Architects.
+2004-05, dome and cupola restoration, structural repairs, and other building renovations.
+Restored the dome's original painted and partially gilded appearance / Swanke Hayden Connell Architects.

 20th century photo showing a front aerial view of the West Virginia State Capitol complex.
 From the Library of Congress's Historic American Buildings Survey.